dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-settings.md

 :::tip Join our beta

 dbt Labs is currently running a beta that provides improved UI updates for setting up deploy jobs.
-For docs on this, click on the beta tab below.
+For docs on this, click on the **Beta version** tab below.

 If you're interested in joining our beta, please [contact us](mailto:support@getdbt.com).